Make a Payment

 Payment by Mail

 - Payments can be mailed along with the top portion of the eBill to the Lock Box address below.
 Please check the current balance online prior to making payments by mail in the event that the charges or other payments have changed the balance due since the last statement was generated.

 - Include the social security number or GW-assigned student ID number on a check or money order made payable to: GWU or The George Washington University

 Student I.D.
 Number

 In order to expedite the process accurately and timely, all payments must include the student's I.D.
 Number.

-Night Deposit Box For your convenience, there is a night deposit box located outside the Cashier's Office after business hours.
+For your convenience, there is a night deposit box located outside Colonial Central after business hours.

-Payment Receipts Your cancelled check is proof of payment.
-Cash receipts will be issued when paying in person.
+Your cancelled check is proof of payment.
 All other receipts will be mailed upon phone request only.